 The 14 coaches of the luxury train Palace on Wheels are the perfect means for travelling in style.
 They are no less than the royal apartments of the erstwhile raja-maharajas where they lived large.
 Named after the princely states of Rajasthan, the coaches are soaked in luxury and lavishness.

 The interiors and ethnic Rajasthani decor recreate the charm of a palace where royalty meets modern amenities.
-At these coaches, comfort is served in plenty, taking care of the passenger’s every need.
+At these coaches of Palace on Wheels, comfort is served in plenty, taking care of the passenger’s every need.
 All you need to do is relax, rejuvenate and enjoy!

-Each coach has 4 twin bedded cabins offering modern facilities like music channel, attached toilets, running hot & cold water, shower, intercom, internet connection, mini pantry and wall to wall carpeting, separate safe etc., to make your journey comfortable and pleasurable.
+Each coach has twin and double bedded cabins offering modern facilities like music channel, attached toilets, running hot & cold water, shower, intercom, internet connection, mini pantry and wall to wall carpeting, separate safe etc., to make your journey comfortable and pleasurable.

-Each cabin is beautifully boasts of rich mirror work, miniature paintings, antique furniture, silk fabrics, and delicate artwork.
+Each cabin of Palace on Wheels is beautifully boasts of rich mirror work, miniature paintings, antique furniture, silk fabrics, and delicate artwork.